szaghi/FLAP/README.md

   character(*), optional, intent(IN)::  choices    !< List of allowable values for the argument. integer(I4P),           intent(OUT):: error      !< Error trapping flag.
 ```
 The dummy arguments should be auto-explicative.
-Note that the _help_ dummy argument is used for printing a pretty help message explaining the CLI usage, thus should be always provided even if it is an optional argument.
+Note that the _help_ dummy argument is used for printing a pretty help message explaining the CLI usage, thus should be always provided even if CLA is an optional argument.
 It is also worthy of note that the abbreviated switch is set equal to switch name (if passed) if no otherwise defined.
 Moreover, one between _switch_ and _position_ must be defined: if _switch_ is defined then a named CLA is initialed, otherwise _position_ must be defined (with _positional=.true._) and a positional CLA is initialized.
+When a CLA is added a self-consistency-check is performed, e.g. it is checked if an optional CLA has a default value or if one of _position_ and _switch_ has been passed.
+In case the self-consistency-check fails and error code is returned and an error message is printed to _stderr_.

-Note that _choices_  must be a comma-separated list of allowable values and if it has been specified the passed value is checked to be consistent with this list when the _get_ method is invoked: an error code is returned and if the value is not into the specified range an error message is printed to stderr.
+Note that _choices_  must be a comma-separated list of allowable values and if it has been specified the passed value is checked to be consistent with this list when the _get_ method is invoked: an error code is returned and if the value is not into the specified range an error message is printed to _stderr_.
 However the value of CLA is not modified and it is equal to the passed value.

 #### Parsing the CLI
 The complete signature of _parse_ method is the following: